Models

 Below is a Brazilian Rosewood back and side set I was very fortunate to find in this country.

 Sitka Spruce is my preferred choice for the steel string top.
 I have recently found an excellent supplier of great AAA and master grade tops in Alaska, he has always provided me with fantastic wood.
+My standard is AAA grade and master grade is also available at extra cost.

 The basic model can be customised with the material or inlay of your choice.
 My standard logo is an oak leaf.